Authors of section

 Cases of severe fragmentation/displacement of the zygomaticosphenoid junction involving the greater sphenoid wing result in the loss of this landmark of the skull base.
 Restoration of the posterior lateral orbit and the transition into the orbital apex can then be performed via a temporal/infratemporal fossa approach.

-The zygoma is exposed through a coronal approach.
+The zygoma and lateral wall of the orbit are exposed through a coronal approach.

 Clinical case demonstrating the exposure of the lateral orbital wall via a temporal/infratemporal approach.

-Temporary removal of the lateral orbital rim and the adjacent orbital wall is rarely required for the reduction and fixation of orbital fractures but may be a useful maneuver to decompress a retrobulbar hemorrhage with compartmentalization inside the periorbital sac.
+Temporary removal of the lateral orbital rim and the adjacent orbital wall is rarely required for the reduction and fixation of orbital fractures but can be a useful maneuver to decompress a retrobulbar hemorrhage with compartmentalization inside the periorbital sac.
+The preferred maneuver for the decompression of an infraorbital hemorrhage is a complete lateral canthotomy followed by release of the lower lid and the septum from the canthus.
+Removal of reconstruction materials, such as those used in the orbital floor reconstruction and removal of hardware used in the reduction adds further significant decompression, allowing the bone fragments to decompress externally.

-The CT scan stems from such case with an orbital floor fracture, where the loss of vision was fully reversible subsequent to the osteotomy and outfracture of the lateral wall.
+The CT scan is from a case with an orbital floor fracture, where loss of vision was fully reversed after the osteotomy and outfracture of the lateral wall.
+In general, the specific cause of visual loss is attended to first, such as optic canal decompression, and further manipulation is then pursued during secondary maneuvers to add further release.

-The inferior marginal osteotomy is mostly advocated in secondary repair of the orbital floor, because it provides a wide and simultaneous access to the maxillary sinus and the lower circumference in the mid and posterior orbital floor.
-This facilitates dissection and elevation of scarred orbital soft-tissue herniations from the maxillary sinus.
+The inferior marginotomy is indicated for the secondary repair of challenging fractures where the orbital soft tissue has significantly displaced into the maxillary sinus.
+Removal of the rim and the anterior wall of the upper maxillary sinus provides wide simultaneous access to the lower orbit and upper maxillary sinus and the lower circumference of the mid and posterior orbital floor.
+This exposure facilitates dissection and elevation of the periorbita from scarred orbital bone fragments and soft tissue which has prolapsed into the maxillary sinus.

-Moreover the infraorbital nerve can be explored, for instance to perform an external neurolysis.
+Moreover, the infraorbital nerve can be explored, to allow performance of an external neurolysis.

 Go to diagnosis